niknipesh/sampleBoilerPlate/README.md

-# sampleBoilerPlate
+# Boiler Plate with Grunt
-Simple Boiler Plate
+Initial commit for boiler plate with grunt